|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Other, less common types of ovarian cysts include:

-Some cysts can also be caused by pelvic infections.
+Some cysts can also be caused by pelvic infections that have spread to the ovaries.

 Risk Factors TOP